ARM-software/arm-trusted-firmware/docs/plat/arm/arm-build-options.rst

    management operations and for SCP RAM Firmware transfer.
 If this option is set to 1, then SCMI/SDS drivers will be used.
 Default is 0.

+ - ``CSS_SGI_CHIP_COUNT``: Configures the number of chips on a SGI/RD platform which supports multi-chip operation.
+If ``CSS_SGI_CHIP_COUNT`` is set to any valid value greater than 1, the platform code performs required configuration to support multi-chip operation.

 --------------

 *Copyright (c) 2019-2020, Arm Limited.
 All rights reserved.*